QubesOS/qubes-posts/2016-07-13-qubes-distributed-fund.md

 However, it is important to clarify that by "decentralization" we do not necessarily mean "democratization."
 If our goal were to democratize the project, there would be a risk that, without clear leadership, the project could stagnate or wander aimlessly.
-Even worse, the project could be be misdirected into a blind avenue, whether due to lack of skill, naivety, or perhaps the intentional actions of those among whom we decide to distribute power.
+Even worse, the project could be misdirected into a blind avenue, whether due to lack of skill, naivety, or perhaps the intentional actions of those among whom we decide to distribute power.